Mount Imbiah Nature Trail, Sentosa: Dragon Waterfall & Ruins

 -- Story continues below --

 Mount Imbiah welcomes those who wish to experience a different side of Sentosa.
-Away from the booming beaches and bright-light attractions, the Imbiah Walk is an extension of the Sentosa Nature Discovery attraction.
+Away from the booming beaches and bright-light attractions, the Imbiah Nature Walk feels very much like an extension of the Sentosa Nature Discovery attraction close by.

 Paths at Mount Imbiah